The Communicate Study: partnership across the Top End to improve Aboriginal patients’ experience and outcomes of healthcare

 - Implement initiatives to help achieve KPI targets including technological improvements - such as iPad-based interpreter access via video link and development of resources for common medical conditions in Aboriginal languages.

-Eligibility: The successful applicant will need to meet the eligibility criteria for admission to a Master by Research or Doctor of Philosophy degree at Charles Darwin University.
+Eligibility: The successful applicants will need to meet the eligibility criteria for admission to a Master by Research or Doctor of Philosophy degree at Charles Darwin University.

 Scholarship Provisions: Candidates will be encouraged to seek Research Training Program (RTP) scholarship funding from 2023 through Charles Darwin University.
 A successful candidate who is a recipient of a primary scholarship such as RTP will be eligible to apply for a Menzies top-up scholarship to the value of $10,000 per annum for up to 3.5 years.
 Successful candidates will receive $3,500 per annum for up to 3.5 years to cover direct costs of the research.
 A student who wishes to commence before 2023 may be provided with limited project-funded support for 2022.
 Please note in your application if you require this funding.